1justingilmore/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1710.md

 If you want to turn off restarts, follow these steps:

-1. Open the **Create Windows Defender Application Control Policy** wizard.
+1. Open the **Create Microsoft Defender Application Control Policy** wizard.
 2. On the **General** page, clear the check box for **Enforce a restart of devices so that this policy can be enforced for all processes**.
 3. Click **Next** until the wizard completes.